nichol7s/timelines-site/pages/zeroCOVID.md

 # On Lockdowns

-Lockdowns to acheive Zero COVID has been proven possible.
-Most countries running forms of "stay at home" orders are doing it to flatten the curve and not achieve Zero COVID.
+Lockdowns to achieve Zero COVID has been proven possible.
+Most countries running forms of "stay at home" orders are doing it to flatten the curve though and not achieve Zero COVID.

 # Articles